What is a VPN? And why you should use a VPN on public Wi-Fi

 How to choose a VPN

-The best way to stay secure when using public Wi-Fi is to use a VPN solution, like Norton WiFi Privacy, which is compatible with Android and iOS smartphones and tablets, as well as Windows PCs and Apple Macs.
+The best way to stay secure when using public Wi-Fi is to use a VPN solution, like Norton Secure VPN, which is compatible with Android and iOS smartphones and tablets, as well as Windows PCs and Apple Macs.
 Here are some questions to ask when you’re choosing a VPN provider.

 Do they respect your privacy?
 The point of using a VPN is to protect your privacy, so it’s crucial that your VPN provider respects your privacy, too.
 They should have a no-log policy, which means that they never track or log your online activities.